 A. Our full-time MBA program offers fall admission only.
-Click for detailed admissions requirements and application deadlines.
+Read our admissions requirements and application deadlines.

 A. Interviews are by invitation only and are determined after an application has been submitted and evaluated.
-Interviews are conducted by the admissions staff on-campus or via Skype.
+Admissions staff conduct interviews on campus or via Skype.

 A. We offer several UB MBA for a Day events throughout the fall and spring semesters.
 Prospective students attend an MBA core course, discuss their career goals with a Career Resource Center staff member, review the admissions process with a Graduate Programs Office staff member and enjoy lunch and a tour of campus with UB MBA Ambassadors.
-Click here to register for an upcoming event.
+Register now for an upcoming event.

-A. For the fall 2014 incoming class, the average GMAT score for our enrolled students is 614.
+A. For the fall 2015 incoming class, the average GMAT score for our enrolled students was 611.
 We evaluate each candidate’s overall application when making admissions decisions.
 We also accept the GRE.
-For the fall 2014 incoming class, the average GRE score for our enrolled students was 152 on each of the verbal and quantitative sections.
+For the fall 2015 incoming class, the average GRE score for our enrolled students was 153 on each of the verbal and quantitative sections.

 A. The admissions committee prefers a minimum IBT target of 95 with no section lower than 22.
 We also accept the IELTS and the Pearson Test of English.
 The university minimum for the IELTS exam is an overall score of 6.5 with no section below 6.0.
 The PTE is also accepted.
 The admissions committee prefers an overall score of 73 and no section below 68.

-A. Indian applicants must also upload a copy of their proof of degree as a PDF.
-For additional information regarding Indian 3-year degrees, see additional information [PDF].
+A. Indian applicants must upload a copy of their proof of degree as a PDF.
+Read additional information [PDF] regarding Indian 3-year degrees.

-A. The average age for our fall 2014 incoming class is 25 years old with average work experience of 2.1 years.
-The age range of the fall 2014 incoming class is 21-37.
+A. The average age for our fall 2015 incoming class was 25 years old, with average work experience of 2.23 years.
+The age range of the fall 2015 incoming class was 20-33.

 A. The first payment due is your $500 tuition deposit.
-Your tuition bill will be due according to a university schedule.
-Please note that tuition and fees cannot be paid in cash.
+Your tuition will be due according to university's schedule.
+Note: tuition and fees cannot be paid in cash.

-A. UB School of Management offers financial assistance to a small number of our most qualified international students prior to the start of classes.
+A. We offer financial assistance to a small number of our most qualified international students prior to the start of classes.
 We encourage candidates to explore all scholarship and financing opportunities available to them in their home country or country of residence.
 International students may apply for assistantships once they arrive on campus.

-A. The MBA program generally does not accept transfer credit and will not waive any core courses regardless of previous experience or education due to our cohort/study team structure.
+A. The MBA program generally does not accept transfer credit and will not waive any core courses regardless of previous experience or education because of our cohort/study team structure.

 A. We offer several dual and collaborative degrees:

-A. All degree candidates enrolled in the MBA Program complete a required core curriculum in their first year of study.
+A. All degree candidates enrolled in the MBA program complete a required core curriculum in their first year of study.
 The second year is designed for the student to select electives.
-A detailed description of the curriculum can be found on the website and in the MBA Handbook.
-Handbook and website information may differ at a given time - the Handbook reflects requirements for current students while the website may reflect updates coming for the next year.
+A detailed description of the curriculum can be found on the MBA curriculum page and in the MBA handbook.
+The handbook reflects requirements for current students, while the website may include updates coming for the next year.

 A. You can choose your electives beginning in the spring semester of the first year.
 Our MBA academic advisor can discuss options with you based on your academic and career goals.